Cybersecurity is a wonderful chaotic mess right now.

 A normal [email protected] word with some mixed case letters and a few swapped characters was considered secure.
 That isn’t the case anymore.

-Hopefully this isn’t too hard to grasp since we’re on a cryptocurrency blog,.
-As mining algorithms have gotten harder, hardware is now able to do so in a way that would have been impossible a few years ago.
+Hopefully, this isn’t too hard to grasp since we’re on a cryptocurrency blog,.
+As mining algorithms have gotten harder, the hardware is now able to do so in a way that would have been impossible a few years ago.
 This same (and exponentially cheaper) consumer grade hardware can now be used to run BILLIONS of brute force password attempts in a few hours – rather than in a few years/months.
 What would have taken a server with 12 dedicated graphics cards to accomplish in 2012, can now be done with one high end gaming graphics card.
 That’s 350 billion password guesses a SECOND.
 How secure does that make you feel?

 Ultimately, this means it’s time to completely change the way we create and use passwords.
 The old method – 8 characters with some capitals, a number, and some punctuation – just doesn’t cut it anymore.
 While we’ve been hearing this for years, but many of us never a) thought it was a serious enough threat to bother with or b) didn’t think it was all that important because we didn’t have anything important to secure online.

 However, your digital security is arguably more important than your home security.
 If someone breaks into your home, they can take what belongings you possess.
 Unfortunate as this would be, your losses are limited to what’s in your home.
 If someone breaks into your email account, they can secure an easy password reset access to all your accounts: your bank as well as your Amazon/ ebay/ Microsoft/ apple/etc. accounts.